-There are some misconceived notions surrounding just how lucrative a social work career can be.
-One myth includes the idea that social workers simply aren't paid much.
+There are some misconceived notions surrounding just how much social workers make.
+You may have heard the myth that social work jobs that pay well are hard to find.
 But in fact, the Bureau of Labor Statistics states that the pay for social workers is more than the national average income.

-Further, once you have completed your Master of Social Work degree, there are several social work careers that pay well, while still offering you the opportunity to make a meaningful difference in the lives of individuals and communities.
+Once you’ve completed your Master of Social Work degree, there are several high-paying social work jobs that still offer you the opportunity to make a meaningful difference in the lives of individuals and communities.

 Whatever area or specialization within social work you feel passionate about, you should pursue — regardless of the average annual salary.
 However, if you are undecided about which area to specialize in, consider these five lucrative social work positions available to graduates of a master's in social work.